mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 ## Capture: Google Drive (on purpose)

-This surprised me, but the tool I naturally reach for on my computer—where I do roughly 90% of my work—is Google Drive.
+This surprised me, but the tool I naturally reach for on my computer, where I do roughly 90% of my work, is Google Drive.

 For long‑running, high‑volume projects, Drive gives me: